nitekeeper/laravel-settler-lite/readme.md

 # NiteKeeper's Settler

 I've customized the original Laravel settler scripts (https://github.com/laravel/settler) for my own use.
 You can freely use these scripts to make your own Vagrant Box as well.

 These scripts build Vagrant box for the customized Laravel Homestead development environment, which is lighter than the original one.

 ## Features

 The features will include:
+- Ubuntu 22.04LTS
 - PHP
     * 7.4
     * 8.0